flott/sql_workshop_cugos19/README.md

 ## QGIS / GeoPackage / Spatialite quirks

 To use Spatialite functions on GeoPackages in QGIS, you need to run these queries first.
+`GetGpkgMode()` is just a check, but it's how you can verify that it's working.

 ```sql
 SELECT GetGpkgMode();  -- just a check. should return 0